On the limitations of data-based price discrimination: Introduction

-To illustrate the implications of our theoretical results, we also provide two numerical studies.
-In particular, we calculate the revenues of the $K$-markets ERM and the uniform ERM strategies based on a real-world data set from eBay auctions and a simulated data set.
-In both cases, our numerical results illustrate the aforementioned trade-off.
-When the sample size is small, the uniform ERM strategy generates higher expected revenue than the $K$-markets ERM strategy.
+To verify these potential implications, we conduct several numerical studies.
+In particular, we calculate the revenues of the $K$-markets ERM and the uniform ERM strategies based on a real-world data set from eBay auctions and two simulated data sets.
+Our numerical results illustrate the aforementioned trade-off.
+When the sample size is small, the uniform ERM strategy can generate higher expected revenue than the $K$-markets ERM strategy.
 As the sample size grows, the $K$-market ERM strategy (the uniform ERM strategy) gets closer to the true-distribution optimal 3PD strategy (respectively, the true-distribution optimal uniform pricing strategy).
-The slower rate of convergence in the revenue from the $K$-markets ERM strategy (in contrast to the faster rate of convergence in the revenue from the uniform ERM strategy) is dominated by the benefit of price discrimination (based on the underlying $F_{Y,X}$) over uniform pricing (based on $F_{Y}$).
-Consequently, the revenue of the $K$-markets ERM strategy overtakes that of the uniform ERM strategy when the sample size becomes sufficiently large.
+The slower rate of convergence in the revenue from the $K$-markets ERM strategy (in contrast to the faster rate of convergence in the revenue from the uniform ERM strategy) is dominated by the benefit of price discrimination (based on $F_{Y,X}$) over uniform pricing (based on $F_{Y}$).
+Consequently, the revenue of the $K$-markets ERM strategy overtakes that of the uniform ERM strategy when the sample size becomes sufficiently large and $X$ contains sufficient information about $Y$.